denisraslov/folderslint/README.md

 ### Rules syntax

+There are 3 ways to specify a rule:
-You can either specify the exact path of a directory or use `*` instead of a directory name if any directory accepted on that level.
+- the exact path of a directory,
+- `*` instead of a directory name if any directory accepted on that level,
+- `**` instead of a directory name if any directory accepted on any lower level.

 For example:

 Rule | Meaning
 --- | ---
 `hooks` | ✅The directory `hooks` (and files in it) are accepted. ❌Any nested directory is not accepted.
 `components/*` | ✅The directory `components` are accepted. ✅Any *first level* nested directory is accepted. ❌Any *second level* nested directory is not accepted.
 `components/*/utils` | ✅The directory `components` are accepted. ✅Any *first level* nested directory is accepted. ✅The *second level* nested directory `utils` is accepted. ❌Any other *second level* nested directory is not accepted.
+`legacy/**` |

 ⚠️A rule like `components/*/utils` automatically make the `components` and `components/*` rules work.
 So, no need to specify a rule for every level directory.
 You need to specify the deepest path.